dfilion/gannotate/README.md

-# send-annotate
+# write-annotate

-`send-annotate` is a command line tool written in Go for sending annotations to InfluxDB for use with Grafana.
+`write-annotate` is a command line tool written in Go for sending annotations to InfluxDB for use with Grafana.

 ## Usage Summary

 ```
-Usage of send-annotate:
+Usage of write-annotate:
         -D string       InfluxDB database name.
 Default: annotations
         -H string       InfluxDB server URL.
 Default: http://localhost:8086
         -T string       Comma separated list of key=value InfluxDB tags.